Frost1026/scrollcraft/README.md

-# Fake-Rhythm
+# ScrollCrafter

-This is a discord bot that uses Node.js and hosted on Replit
+This is a discord game bot

 ## Code Folder Structure

-The [`commands folder`](https://github.com/Jaston1026/Fake-Rhythm/tree/Development/commands) is where all commands should be stored in a Javascript file.
+The [`commands folder`](https://github.com/Jaston1026/scrollcrafter/tree/main/commands) is where all commands should be stored in a Javascript file.

 ---